Sudeshna-11/quantumsettle/README.md

 ## Why this project exists

-Most PL/SQL tutorials show you a single way to do a thing.
-This project shows you **two** ways for every phase and measures the gap, so the question "why FORALL instead of a cursor loop?" gets an actual number instead of a hand-wave.
+This project shows you **two** ways for every phase and measures the gap, so the question" why FORALL instead of a cursor loop?" gets an actual number instead of a hand-wave.

 The headline win is **partition pruning** in Phase 2 — the optimized `UPDATE` touches one monthly partition, the not-optimized one scans every